 Anyone who has compared car, home or health insurance policies to try to find the best deal knows how time consuming it can be.
 Choosing a business insurance package is even more complex because of the range of risks requiring cover.

-A broker will not only save you time sourcing the right policy, they can also save time and money if you need to make a claim.
+A business insurance broker will not only save you time sourcing the right policy, they can also save time and money if you need to make a claim.

 That was Harrison’s recent experience with his long standing Steadfast insurance broker.